pwarren/pyAdafruit_DRV2605/README.md

 # Requirements

-This python module depends on Adafruit's BeagleBone IO Python Library, which can be found at https://github.com/adafruit/adafruit-beaglebone-io-python.
+This python module depends on Adafruit's GPIO Python Library, which can be installed with sudo pip install adafruit-gpio

+so it can be used with beaglebones and raspberrypis

 It has been tested on Ubuntu with kernel 3.8 and above, and newer versions of python 2.7.